Izakey/TeXsis/README.md

 # TeXsis
 TeXsis = LaTeX + Thesis.
 A port of my M.Sc.
 Dissertation into LaTeX format.
+Dissertation/ contains the Faculty's version of the Thesis